ltonetwork/documentation/04-scenario/index.md

 ### label

-Label that is shown when picking this action
+Label that is shown when picking this action.

 ### description

-A long description for the action that is shown when the action is performed.
+A long description for the action that is shown when the action has been performed.

 ### actor